Topologically ordered time crystals

-{\it Holographic TTC--to--TC correspondence---} The systems in Fig.~\ref{fig:surfacecode} also exemplify a dynamical variant of TO with gapped boundaries: they are TTCs (and as such TO MBL) with MBL boundaries.
-The phases of 1D (clean) systems with global symmetries are equivalent to the boundary phases of (clean) nonchiral 2D TO systems; e.g., the 1-form symmetry $X_L$ implements a $\mathbb{Z}_2$ symmetry for a boundary on which $Z_L$ can end, $Z_L$ implements the boundary order parameter, anyonic symmetries imply boundary dualities~\cite{Severa_2002,freed2021topological,lichtman2020bulk,aasen2020topological}.
+{\bf Holographic TTC--to--TC correspondence---} The systems in Fig.~\ref{fig:surfacecode} also exemplify a dynamical variant of TO with gapped boundaries: they are TTCs (and as such TO MBL) with MBL boundaries.
+The phases of 1D (clean) systems with global symmetries are equivalent to the boundary phases of (clean) nonchiral 2D TO systems; e.g., the 1-form symmetry $X_L$ implements a $\mathbb{Z}_2$ symmetry for a boundary on which $Z_L$ can end, $Z_L$ implements the boundary order parameter, and anyonic symmetries imply boundary dualities~\cite{Severa_2002,freed2021topological,lichtman2020bulk,aasen2020topological}.
 These relations naturally generalize to a link between 1D regular TCs and 2D TTCs.
-In particular, for $U_F = \tilde{\m{O}}_L e^{-i f(\{ T_P\})}$, if a boundary $B$ along $\tilde{\m{O}}_L$ exists, one can view $B$ as a regular TC with the corresponding symmetry, while an interface between $B$ and a boundary on which $\tilde{\m{O}}_L$ can end as one between a TC and an MBL paramagnet.
-It would be interesting to explore how this link might enrich (e.g., via correspondence to 1D symmetry-protected TCs~\cite{KeyserlingkSondhi2016floquetSPT,time_crystals_review}) the possible TTC phases or the kind of insights it might provide into 1D TC phase diagrams.
+In particular, for $U_F = \tilde{\m{O}}_L e^{-i f(\{ T_P\})}$, if a boundary $B$ along $O_L$ exists, such that $\tilde{W}_\gamma$ can end on $B$ while still commuting with all tLIOMs and anticommuting with $\tilde O_L$ (such $B$ is one of the boundaries parallel to the blue string $O_L$ in Fig.~\ref{fig:surfacecode}a), one can view $B$ as a regular TC with $\mathbb{Z}_2$ symmetry via $\tilde{\m{O}}_L$.
+In contrast, with $B$ located as before but with boundary tLIOMs that anticommute with $\tilde{W}_\gamma$ terminating on $B$, one can view $B$ as an MBL paramagnet with the same symmetry.
+It would be interesting to explore how this might generalize and enrich (e.g., via correspondence to 1D symmetry-protected TCs~\cite{KeyserlingkSondhi2016floquetSPT,time_crystals_review}) the possible TTC phases or the kind of insights it might provide into 1D TC phase diagrams.